 My grandfather was the original owner of Christie's in San Antonio.
 I think my dad (Johnny Lampis)might have the recipe.
 If he does I will post it on the web for all to copy!

 I would be ever so grateful to have a copy of this recipe.
 My family and I used to go there every Friday for fried shrimp and their lettuce wedge salad with that fabulous dressing.
-My mouth is watering just thinking about it.

 May I please have the recipe for the remoulade and house dressing if diffent ?
 Miss Strieter; your father along with Johnny Thornton was one of my husbands idols when he was a junior golfer.
 We and several of our friends would love to have the recipe.